-The model of the Nina blouse and dress
+The Nina blouse and dress model

-The different possible combinations for sewing Nina
+The different possible combinations to sew Nina

 Morgane, the creator of Atelier Bernie, in the short dress version